mchenggit/kabanero-event/architecture/README.md

      name: Start_Build
 ```

-See discussions later about whether triggers,  variable substitutions, and resoruces should be stored in the source repository or with the collections.
+See discussions later about whether triggers,  variable substitutions, and resources should be stored in the source repository or with the collections.

 #### Register Web hook

+**TBD: This is to be implemented in Tekton.**
 Create and apply GithubEventSource.yaml to register a web hook.
-This example uses a repository web hook. **TBD: This is to be implemented in Tekton.**
+This example uses a repository web hook.

 ```
 apiVersion: tekton.dev/v1alpha1